-To enable this service, add weblate.trans.machine.yandex.YandexTranslation to MACHINE\TRANSLATION\SERVICES and set MT\YANDEX\KEY.
+To enable this service, add weblate.machinery.yandex.YandexTranslation to $MT\SERVICES$ and set $MT\YANDEX\KEY$ .

-MT\YANDEX\KEY, Yandex Translate API, Powered by Yandex.Translate
+MT\YANDEX\KEY, Yandex Translate API, Powered by Yandex.
+Translate

-4.12.12 Weblate
+4.13.12 Weblate

 Weblate can be source of machine translation as well.
 It is based on the fulltext engine Whoosh and provides both exact and inexact matches.